Faedra/Can-Freedom-Predict-Happiness/README.md

 2. #### Heatmap Correlation Matrix using the Seaborn Library

 This correlation reveals which features are most related to each other and/or to the target variable, "Happiness score".
-The graph shows both positive (green) and negative (red) correlations.
+The graph shows both positive (green) and negative (red) correlations; the darker the color, the stronger the correlation.

 ![](images/heatmap_correlation.png)

 3. #### Feature importance calculated by XGBoost (Gradient booster) to perform feature selection.

-(See: https://machinelearningmastery.com/feature-importance-and-feature-selection-with-xgboost-in-python/) Here, perhaps surprisingly, all ten most important reatures are "ef" (economic freedoms) with no "pf" (personal freedoms) in the list.
+I chose this less-common feature important test after being inspired by the article at: https://machinelearningmastery.com/feature-importance-and-feature-selection-with-xgboost-in-python/.
+In this test, perhaps surprisingly, all ten most important reatures are "ef" (economic freedoms) with no "pf" (personal freedoms) in the list.
 ![](images/feature_selection_2.png)

+### Regression Modeling and Training/Testing the Data:
+#### This is the meat of this exploration, wherein I model my data and then score my model to see whether it can be trusted/used for further analysis.

-### Linear Regression Modeling and Scoring Round 1: Using SKLearn and Train/Test/Split
+### 1. Linear Regression Modeling and Scoring Round 1: Using SKLearn and Train/Test/Split

 #### Libraries Used:
     ```